AILBC/BiG2S/README.md

-# BiG2S: A Dual Task Graph-to-Sequence Model for the End-to-End Template-Free Reaction Predicting
+# BiG2S: A Dual Task Graph-to-Sequence Model for the End-to-End Template-Free Reaction Prediction

-Here is the code for *"BiG2S: A Dual Task Graph-to-Sequence Model for the End-to-End Template-Free Reaction Predicting"*
+Here is the code for *"BiG2S: A Dual Task Graph-to-Sequence Model for the End-to-End Template-Free Reaction Prediction"*

 ***The manuscript is under submission now, please cite this page if you find our work is helpful***